Forest School at Long Row

 craft fun in our

 on site Willow Woods.

-Our Forest School qualified practitioners are Mrs Lenham and Mrs Hartley
+Our Forest School qualified practitioners are Mrs Hartley and Mrs Lenham

 Forest schools originated in Scandinavia and was introduced into Britain in 1993 when staff from Bridgwater College visited kindergartens in Scandinavia.
 The staff were inspired by how pre-school children developed their skills in an outdoor, woodland environment.
 When they returned to Britain Bridgwater College began to develop what is now known as Forest Schools and are now successfully led all over the country.

 Our Ethos at Long Row is to ensure that all children are given the opportunity to achieve and develop their confidence and self-esteem by exploring their natural environment through hands on experiential learning.

 We feel that Forest Schools is about bringing children outdoors and allowing them the freedom to use their imagination and creativity in ways they may have not done before.
 Forest Schools is child led, aiming to develop their confidence and encourage an empathy with nature.

 Forest Schools is beneficial to children of all ages from nursery to secondary pupils and particularly children and young adults with special needs.